maqur/PillBot/src/speech/src/README.md

 ### pip

 Since python comes with OS X pip should be already installed, but on the off chance your python version turns up errors then use homebrew.
-The simple command would then be `$: brew install python` on terminal.
+The simple command would then be `$ brew install python` on terminal.

 ### pyAudio

-`sudo pip install pyaudio`
+`$ sudo pip install pyaudio`

 for Linux:

-- `sudo apt-get install libasound-dev portaudio19-dev libportaudio2 libportaudiocpp0`
+- `$ sudo apt-get install libasound-dev portaudio19-dev libportaudio2 libportaudiocpp0`
-- `sudo apt-get install ffmpeg libav-tools`
+- `$ sudo apt-get install ffmpeg libav-tools`
-- `sudo pip install pyaudio`
+- `$ sudo pip install pyaudio`

 ### Speech Recognition Library for python